The 2017 Converse DC Comics Shoes Collection

 In the spring of 2011 Converse and DC Comics released five artwork Chuck Taylor All Star sneakers featuring Superman, Batman, Wonder Woman and The Joker accompanied by other villains.
 The special touch to this collection is that the illustrations are designed up in vintage comic-book style, a perfect start up for this collection and a favourite for the old-time fans of comics and Converse alike.
 Also to notice is the combination of comics artwork on three of the sneakers with Batman, Superman and the Joker in action on their adventures and the symbols on the other two pairs with Superman’s logo on a plain navy canvas and Wonder Woman’s attire pattern with white stars on blue background.

-Following the enormous success this first collection has enjoyed, Converse and DC Comics came up with a holiday collection the same year.
+Following the enormous success this first collection has enjoyed, the Converse DC Comics collection returned with a holiday collection the same year.
 Who would disagree that these marvels would make a great gift?
 Both hi top and low sneakers were released this time featuring Batman, Superman, and, for the first time, Flash.
 The designs this time were bold and colourful, made especially for the hardcore fans, the ones who could pull these off with ease.

 With so many collections released so far it seems like there is so much more to come- we can expect new Converse DC Comics sneakers coming up soon once again, to celebrate the characters that awake the heroes in many of us.
 This collaboration is meant to put a mark on both brand’s legacy and take it to new heights.
 It is by far the longest collaboration that resulted in some one of the kind Converse special editions.